 Clarence finds his routine life of arresting lowlife junkies and chasing after juvenile delinquent teens pilfering goodies from the local bodegas to be tiresome.
 Here is a chance to use his college education in police work.
 Clarence is a graduate of Cornell University where he studied psychology and sociology and he decides to put to use all he learned in textbooks to finding the dognapper.
 Clarence is on a quest.
 He is the do-gooder cop defiant of the buddy tactics and cronyism inherent in the NYPD.
 Using only instinct combined with college boy psychology and some incredible luck he actually finds the dognapper in two days.
 But the sociopathic Kenneth Rowajinski cleverly manages to implicate Clarence in the dognapping plot.
 Now the rookie cop must clear his name and do right by his promise to Ed and Greta.

 There aren’t many nice or even likable people in this book.
 Everyone has it in for someone.
 And most of the antipathy is unfounded.
-To use the juvenile defense of pre-teens they dislike one another just because.
-While there are outright villains like the vile Rojanowski who finds his only joy in unsettling complete strangers with his creepy behavior and violent acts the rest of the cast of characters are really no better.
+To use the juvenile defense of pre-teens they dislike one another "just because".
+While there are outright villains like the vile Rojanowski, who finds his only joy in unsettling complete strangers with his creepy behavior and violent acts, the rest of the cast of characters are really no better.
 A runner-up for the most detestable character of the lot is Manzoni, a bigoted hostile patrolman who is determined to prove Clarence was in on the dognapping.
-He cruelly harasses Clarence, his parents and his girlfriend Marylyn.
+He cruelly harasses Clarence, his parents, and his girlfriend Marylyn.
 He relentlessly follows Marylyn, interrogating her and insinuating that she is a prostitute being kept in a lust pad.
-He impersonates a detective in the process when he is not more than a beat cop just like Clarence.
+He impersonates a detective in the process when he is no more than a beat cop just like Clarence.

 "Why such malice?"
 Clarence keeps wondering.
-But when events lead Clarence to committing a crime himself he finds himself trapped and Mazoni's pursuit of him intensifies with determined hostility and a thirst for retribution.
+But when events lead Clarence to committing a crime himself he finds himself trapped and Manzoni's pursuit intensifies with determined hostility and a thirst for retribution.
 Clarence turns to the only people he thinks will believe him and help him -- the Reynolds and Marylyn -- making them all complicit in his criminality.

 It's a fascinating book in the way that the sideshow of circuses long gone have been fascinating.
 We stare in disbelief, sometimes laugh self-consciously, or shake our heads in pity, but never truly see the manifestations of disfigurement and genetics gone haywire as a metaphor for the ugliness that lies deep within us all.
 In A Dog's Ransom Highsmith shows that all of us have the capacity to be creeps and freaks.
 Why is it that we decide to hate someone for no good reason?
 Why is that sometimes truly awful things happen to decent good people?
 She has no real explanations for this true mysteries of real life.
 She only holds up a mirror to ourselves and allows us to see the sudden bursts of unwarranted violence, the vulgar words, the betrayals and deceit and all sorts of freakishness that lie deep within most of us.